Maskless lithography: Optical

 Direct laser writing is a very popular form of optical maskless lithography, which offers flexibility, ease of use, and cost effectiveness in R&D processing (small batch production).
 The underlying technology uses spatial light modulating (SLM) micro-arrays based on glass to block laser pathway from reaching a substrate with a photoresist (in similar manner to digital micromirror devices).
 This equipment offers rapid patterning at sub-micrometer resolutions, and offers a compromise between performance and cost when working with feature sizes of approximately 200 nm or greater.
 Direct laser writing for microelectronics packaging, 3D electronics and heterogeneous integration were developed in 1995 at the Microelectronics and Computer Technology Corporation (or MCC) in Austin, Texas.
 The MCC system was fully integrated with precision control for 3D surfaces and artificial intelligence software with real-time machine learning and included laser wavelengths for standard i-line resist and DUV 248nm.
 The MCC system also included circuit editing capabilities for isolating circuits on a programmable wafer design.
 In 1999, the MCC system was advanced for use in MEMS manufacturing.

 Interference lithography or holographic exposures are not maskless processes and therefore do not count as "maskless", although they have no 1:1 imaging system in between.

 Plasmonic direct writing lithography uses localized surface plasmon excitations via scanning probes to directly expose the photoresist.

 For improved image resolution, ultraviolet light, which has a shorter wavelength than visible light, is used to achieve resolution down to around 100 nm.
 The main optical maskless lithography systems in use today are the ones developed for generating photomasks for the semiconductor and LCD industries.

 In 2013, a group at Swinburne University of Technology published their achievement of 9 nm feature size and 52 nm pitch, using a combination of two optical beams of different wavelengths.

 DLP technology can also be used for maskless lithography.

 Focused ion beam

 Focused ion beam systems are commonly used today for sputtering away defects or uncovering buried features.
 The use of ion sputtering must take into account the redeposition of sputtered material.

+Proton beam writing

+Proton beam writing (or p-beam writing) is a direct-write lithography process that uses a focused beam of high energy (MeV) protons to pattern resist material at nanodimensions.
+The process, although similar in many ways to direct writing using electrons, nevertheless offers some interesting and unique advantages.